Stories of self, us, and now: A tool for navigating uncertainty

 As social scientists engaged in collaborative studies with natural scientists and engineers, we have had these experiences repeatedly while doing research.
 Whenever we recognized that our social science paradigm was confronted with a different approach to knowing the world, unsettling experiences of difference emerged, which we later analyzed as moments of disconcertment.

 In a comparative analysis of the affective substrates of interdisciplinary collaboration (Smolka et al., 2020), we found that attending to disconcertment facilitated collaborative knowledge production.
-By affective substrates we mean emotional and other bodily feelings that occur during interdisciplinary collaborations.

 Read more